From Village to Suburb – New Book Published

 Like many young people, Robert moved off the land hoping for more opportunities in a city like Sheffield.
 By 1901 he and Emily were married and living in Pitsmoor.
 Robert was working as a Market Salesman.
 To supplement their income, Emily was running a boarding house, providing accommodation for four young men, with three from Lincolnshire and indeed two from the same village.
 So it is possible that these single men knew Robert from his days as a farm worker.

-Thrift and hard work paid off for Robert and Emily and they were able to take on this newly built shop in a rapidly developing suburb.
+Thrift and hard work paid off for Robert and Emily and they were able to take on this newly built shop in a rapidly developing suburb, developing a business selling fruit.

 Street directories, published yearly, record that Robert and Emily had the business from about 1905.